The beginning of Adoptee Voices—photos and messages submitted for the Omma Poom Park dedication ceremony.

 Explore Adoptee Voices

-Coming later this winter!
 Adoptee Voices includes two ways to read and learn about adoptee experiences—our photo gallery, and our letter gallery.
 With each submission, many adoptees hope to share their story, or write a message to a birth parent they may never meet.
 Others wish to share details about their adoption in the hope of connecting with birth family members.
-We encourage you to explore the forthcoming photos and letters to learn more about our community’s unique experiences.
+We encourage you to explore the letters and forthcoming photos to learn more about our community’s unique experiences.

 Submit your photo or letter